deltaswapio/deltaswap/cosmwasm/deployment/terra2/README.md

 Example: `./verify artifacts/token_bridge.wasm 59614`

 For each contract, you should expect a `Successfully verified` output message.
-If all contracts can be successfully verified, you can engage in Wormhole protocol governance to obtain an authorized VAA for the contract upgrade(s).
+If all contracts can be successfully verified, you can engage in Deltaswap protocol governance to obtain an authorized VAA for the contract upgrade(s).

 A verification failure should never happen, and is a sign of some error in the